juuso/BozoCrack/README.md

     $ ruby bozocrack.rb my_md5_hashes.txt

 The input file has no specified format.
-BozoCrack automatically picks up strings that look like MD5 hashes.
+BozoCrack automatically picks up strings that look like hashes.
 A single line shouldn't contain more than one hash.

+Advanced usage:

+  $ ruby bozocrack.rb --hash sha1 my_sha1_hashes.txt

+hash can be passed md5 (default), sha1 or sha2

 Example with output: